mongodb/leafygreen-ui/packages/table/README.md

 The main thing to avoid is defining the data array inside the same scope as the useReactTable call.
 That will cause the data array to be redefined on every render, which will cause an infinite loop of re-renders.

-For more information check out [TanStack](https://tanstack.com/table/latest/docs/guide/data#give-data-a-stable-reference) docs.
+For more information check out [TanStack's docs on giving data a stable reference](https://tanstack.com/table/latest/docs/guide/data#give-data-a-stable-reference).

 ### **Columns** (required)